 Supporting Earthquake Emergency Relief Projects

-UPDATE, Dec 12th, 2018: There have been other NGOs and countries pouring in support for Palu, Sulawesi, making us shift our efforts back to Lombok especially and also for Bali.
-The needs are clearly there, and the good work continues,
+UPDATE, Dec 22nd, 2018: Last week we officially handed over 64 houses to Palu villagers.
+We will build a total of 220 houses before shifting our efforts to North Lombok, to build a health clinic and houses.
+There have been other NGOs and countries pouring in support for Palu, Sulawesi, making our shift back to Lombok soon possible.
+The needs are clearly there, and the good work continues, Today we received further USD 10k.

 UPDATE, Dec 4th, 2018: Rotary clubs from other countries have through our club committed USD 10k and 30k to Palu.